JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 It's the same exact idea as improving DI sampling - discretize to world space, estimate a local distribution, use for sampling.
 And again the same questions arise - using a small set of candidate paths traced from the camera and splatting into the cache; build on top of the existing cache update pass; both?

 The same questions also apply to the world irradiance cache itself.
 Currently the cache is updated in a dedicated pass at the start of the frame, sampling from a fixed point for each active cache cell.
-Other caches like NVIDIA's [SHARC](https://github.com/NVIDIA-RTX/SHARC), NVIDIA's [NRC](https://research.nvidia.com/publication/2021-06_real-time-neural-radiance-caching-path-tracing) or AMD's [FSR Radiance Caching](https://gpuopen.com/manuals/fsr_sdk/techniques/radiance-cache/#training-the-cache) splat candidate paths traced from the camera.
+Other caches like NVIDIA's [SHARC](https://github.com/NVIDIA-RTX/SHARC), NVIDIA's [NRC](https://research.nvidia.com/publication/2021-06_real-time-neural-radiance-caching-path-tracing) and AMD's [FSR Radiance Caching](https://gpuopen.com/manuals/fsr_sdk/techniques/radiance-cache/#training-the-cache) all splat candidate paths traced from the camera.

 Lots of room for experimentation.